bayesprivacy/bayesprivacy.github.io/index.md

 The objective of Bayesian inference (previously known as inverse probability) is to compute the posterior distribution of latent parameters given the observed data.
-Let $$\theta$$ be the parameter vector of the model and $x$ be the observed data.
+Let $$\theta$$ be the parameter vector of the model and $$x$$ be the observed data.
 By Bayes' theorem, we have:

 $$
 P(\theta \mid x) = \frac{P(x \mid \theta) \times P(\theta)}{P(x)}